Skip to content

 2. Create a pull request from your branch to the develop branch of this repository.

 3. Provide a clear and descriptive title and description for your pull request, summarizing the changes you made.
+Also make sure use the Angular commit message style for the pull request title.

 4. Once your pull request is submitted, our team will review your changes and provide feedback or request further modifications if needed.